Okay, now that’s something that can’t be ignored. Can it? I doubt that since your emails don’t reach the inbox then who is ever going to read them?

 It is important to take into account your sending reputation in the past and present.
-Sometimes the emails delivered to inbox get marked as junk and this is because the message sent is of poor quality.
+Sometimes the emails delivered to the inbox get marked as junk and this is because the message sent is of poor quality.
 So the goal of ISPs is to make sure recipients do not get any spam messages, so therefore they go through every information to avoid this.

 The sender should make it a point to take into consideration the preferences and the expectations of the recipient.
-The sender should obviously follow all the policy and guidelines and if required should follow up with their legal department on the choices made to ensure they are in compile with the law.
+The sender should obviously follow all the policies and guidelines and if required should follow up with their legal department on the choices made to ensure they are in compile with the law.

 When an email is sent it can be marked as junk by the recipient.
 This is to be taken into consideration as to how many of these emails land into junk, in order to add value to your email campaign.
-Keeping a track of email can provide great insight into user behaviour.
+Keeping a track of email can provide great insight into user behavior.
 So, be mindful and try to make adjustments in your mail stream.

 How to stop emails going to the spam folder?